ScottyKarate/OSEP/DLLAttacks.md

 The current working directory
 The directories listed in the PATH environment variable

+### Criteria to be able to attempt DLL hijacking in procmon.exe

+Process Name Contains executable
+Operation is CreateFile
+Result is Name Not Found
+Path ends with .dll

 ### Check zone of the file to see if its got Mark Of The Web (Security prompt)

 Get-Content -Path .\putty.exe -Stream Zone.Identifier